 - The gap between your teeth can cause shifting over time, which means your teeth start to move out of place.

 - The space between your teeth can trap food and bacteria, increasing your risk of tooth decay and gum disease.

 Dental implants give the bone in your jaw something to grow around and support.
 Your smile can also have increased structure and stability.
 Dental implants also eliminate gaps in your teeth so you can have confidence in your smile.

 Several different types of dental implants are available.
 No two patients’ smiles are the same, so each method and type of dental implant is created to meet the varied needs of our patients.

 We offer two distinct types of implants in terms of where they are placed:

 - Endosteal: These types of implants are secured directly into the jawbone.
-The implants are made of titanium and shaped like screws, and this is the most common type of dental implant.
+The implants are made of titanium and shaped like screws and are the most common type of dental implant.

 - Subperiosteal: If you don’t have enough existing bone in your jaw, you could qualify for a subperiosteal implant.
-This type of implant is secured under the gum, but on or just above the jawbone.
-This type of implant works well for patients lacking the right bone density or patients who don’t want to undergo bone grafting to build up the bone for an endosteal implant.
+This type of implant is secured under the gum but on or just above the jawbone.
+This type of implant works well for patients lacking the proper bone density or patients who don’t want to undergo bone grafting to build up the bone for an endosteal implant.

 Once we determine the type of implant that will work best for you, we’ll select from various sub-types of implants: